nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks
-2. AddressBook shows a list of tasks
+2. TaskBook shows a list of tasks
 3. User requests to delete a specific task in the list
-4. AddressBook deletes the task
+4. TaskBook deletes the task

     Use case ends.